 I began to do what I have called internalizing the psalms – speaking to God, and myself, about God and about the doubts and darkness in my life.
 I decided to record my efforts in a simple blog, through WordPress.
 And now, a couple of years later, I am expanding this blog to include some other things I write.

 My psalm poems are based upon and with quotes from the NIV and NSRV-Catholic Edition.
 As I journeyed through the psalms and made them my own, I found myself more and more searching for the feminine, the womanly, the motherly in God.
 And so I have chosen words for God, including pronouns, that are either feminine or gender neutral (like sovereign rather than king).
 The proverbial Lady Wisdom revealed herself to me through the psalms.
-Similarly God revealed my worst foes to be largely captured in what I now call my terrible Ds: depression, doubt, discouragement, darkness, dis-ease.
+Similarly God revealed my worst foes to be largely captured in what I now call my terrible Ds: depression, doubt, discouragement, darkness, distress, dis-ease.
 You will find me using that phrase, “my terrible Ds”, repeatedly.

 To learn a bit more about my faith and spirituality, click here.